arjunpejathaya/AZ-104-MicrosoftAzureAdministrator/index.md

 Hyperlinks to each of the lab exercises are listed below.

+The following instructions are for performing labs alongside Virtual Instructor Led Classes.

+The labs can be completed with the $100 Azure Pass issued for attendees of the course.

+It is recommended to try these labs on a Personal Owned Machine and not on Corporate Assets.

 ## Labs

 {% assign labs = site.pages | where_exp:"page", "page.url contains '/Instructions/Labs'" %}